 In a stand mixer fitted with the hook attachment.
 Combine eggs, milk and yeast together.
 Add flours, sugar and salt.
 Mix on low to combine – increase speed to medium and mix for 15 min or until dough comes off the sides of the bowl and becomes elastic; scraping sides of bowl and hook as it goes.
 Add cubed butter and continue to mix for an additional 10 min; until completely smooth.
 The internal temperature of the dough should be at 77ºF/25ºC.
 Shape into round, and place in an oiled container.
 Cover and let ferment for about an hour or until it has doubled in size.
-Transfer dough onto work surface (no extra flour needed), degas, form a ball and refrigerate overnight; covered.
-Divide into 3 portions 0.8 lb/360g, wrap up and freeze for later use.
-Or, roll out into 3 sheets, top with parchment paper, form cylinders, wrap up and freeze.
+Transfer dough onto work surface (no extra flour needed), deflate, form a ball and refrigerate overnight; covered.
+Divide dough into three 0.8 lb/360g portions, wrap up and freeze for later use.
+Or, roll out into 3 sheets, top with parchment paper and freeze.

-Warm up heavy cream, whisk in the sugar-pectin mixture and cinnamon; bring to boil and set aside.
+Heat up heavy cream.
+Whisk in the sugar-pectin mixture and cinnamon; bring to boil and set aside.
 Meanwhile, make a brown caramel with corn syrup and sugars.
-Cook until it begins to smoke.
 Turn heat off and carefully, pour in the hot cream mixture, stir well and cook for 2 minutes whisking constantly.
-Remove from the stove and whisk in butter and salt.
+Remove from the stove and mix in butter and salt.
 Let cool and refrigerate.
 Use at room temperature.

-Egg-wash (beat an egg with a pinch of salt) proofed rolls if desired.
+Egg-wash proofed rolls if desired.
 Bake at 350ºF/180ºC for about 35 min.
 Glaze and put rolls back in the oven for 60 seconds to set.
 Serve at room temperature – Enjoy!